anusha-murali/anusha-murali.github.io/CS124/dfs_problems.md

 <img width="370" alt="scc_problem1_d" src="https://github.com/user-attachments/assets/b08196b8-fbbf-4706-9b40-38d5863112b0">

-3. Following is a simple graph traversal problem from LeetCode (Problem 841), which can be solved using DFS
+2. Following is a simple graph traversal problem from LeetCode (Problem 841), which can be solved using DFS

+**Problem**

 There are $n$ rooms labeled from 0 to $n - 1$ and all the rooms are locked except for room 0.
 Your goal is to visit all the rooms.
 However, you cannot enter a locked room without having its key.